 Oral Health Habits to Adopt

 You can help your child improve oral health and do better in school by encouraging good oral hygiene.
-This includes brushing at least twice a day with a fluoride-containing toothpaste, and reminding your child to drink water after eating.
+This includes brushing at least twice a day, and reminding your child to drink water after eating.
 Also, regular trips to our Epping office can help prevent serious tooth problems.